Indexes, old phone books and news clippings

-We started an index to the notices of births, engagements, weddings and deaths that appear in the Mundelein News and the Mundelein Review back in 1998.
-For more information, go to Local Newspapers - Vital Records.
+- For an index to the notices of births, engagements, weddings and deaths that appear in the Mundelein News and the Mundelein Review from 1998-2018 Click here Local Newspapers - Vital Records.

 Fremont Township Office